Fates of Twinion

 5. ClassicReload - Multiplayer functionality loss, RPG assessment 2 3 4

-21. CRPG Addict - Final Rating - Detailed critique, breadth vs depth analysis
+17. CRPG Addict - Lines and Squares - Detailed critique, breadth vs depth analysis